damiannolan/angular-2-spa/design/README.md

 A request made to an endpoint for retrieving an array of Articles will return an Observable of type Response - `Observable<Response>`.
 RXJS offers a large number of different functions that can be used upon an Observable, the one we are most interested in for the case of this project is the `.map()` function.
 The `.map()` function takes an Observable stream and makes a projection of its data - eg: The stream contains a HTTP response and we want to project the JSON data or body of the response.
 This can be by calling `.map(res) => res.json()` this can be read as - Project the response, such that we extract the the response's json body.
 However, these projections of data can be chained and we do not actually materialize the result until we call `.subscribe()`.
 In this instance, by calling `.subscribe(responseJSON)` we are materialising the projection of the response we got initially from our HTTP request.
 We can then act on the JSON the data that we were after.

-The above example is taken from this project in `article.service.ts` file, in which a HTTP response is made to the back-end to retrieve an array of articles.
+The above example is taken from this project in `article.service.ts` file, in which a HTTP Request is made to the back-end to retrieve an array of articles.

 ##### Hot and Cold Observables